avenga/dockerfiles/sloppy-rollout/README.md

 This image runs a deployment to Sloppy with the help of a provided configuration file.
 This can be either a "plain" JSON/YML file or a template.

+It just adds the deployment of plain files to `7val/sloppy-deployment`.
+But since the interface had to change in a way which is not backward-compatible this new image was created.

 ## Modes